USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

     ## and Tail_ESS are effective sample size measures, and Rhat is the potential
     ## scale reduction factor on split chains (at convergence, Rhat = 1).

-From the summary above, note the moderate and positive residual correlation between the two N2O responses.
-The estimated standard deviations for the varying group effects on the mean behavior of the dissolved N2O response suggested fairly low, but non-zero variability across each of the three levels.
-The standard deviations estimated for the same varying effects for equilibrium N2O were also relatively small.
-However, before investing too much into the interpretation of these results, the model fit was further evaluated below using a series of graphical posterior predictive checks (PPCs).

 ### 3.2.2 Model checks

-Below the same PPCs were performed as with the initial model (see above for more details on each panel). \##### Dissolved N2O Though the checks below suggest some improvement in replicating the tails of the observed data, this model did a poorer job at replicating central tendency.
+Below the same PPCs were performed as with the initial model (see above for more details on each panel).
+Though the checks below suggested some improvement in replicating the tails of the observed data, the overall fit again suggested room for improvement.

+##### 3.2.2.0.1 Dissolved N2O

 <img src="NLA_N2O_models_files/figure-gfm/ppc_n2o2-1.png" style="display: block; margin: auto;" />

 #### 3.2.2.1 Equilibrium N2O

-The checks below suggest this model offered no improvement upon the initial model for equilibrium N2O.
-This model also appeared to do a poorer job of replicating the mean and overall standard deviation compared to the initial model.
+The checks below suggested that this model offered little no improvement upon the initial model for equilibrium N2O.

 <img src="NLA_N2O_models_files/figure-gfm/ppc_n2oeq2-1.png" style="display: block; margin: auto;" />

 #### 3.2.2.2 Bivariate